 “If they don’t have one, suet feeders are a fun way to attract woodpeckers and nuthatches, and are great for Wisconsin winters.
 A place like Wild Birds Unlimited has high-quality options to make birds and bird-lovers happy!”

-—Brenna Marsicek, director of communications and engagement
+—Brenna Marsicek, director of outreach

 WBU’s flavored suet cakes: SuperSuet™, Hot Pepper SuperSuet™, Nuts & Berries, Naturally Nuts®, and PB & J